The Hardware#

 And then there’s the music stack, which deserves its own mention.

 Navidrome + Lidarr + Lidatube is a fully self-hosted music pipeline.
 Lidarr monitors artists and manages the collection.
-Lidatube handles the actual downloading via YT-DLP.
-Navidrome sits on top of all of it as the streaming server, with a clean web UI and Subsonic API compatibility so any Subsonic client just works.
+Lidatube handles downloading via YT-DLP.
+Navidrome sits on top as the streaming server, with a clean web UI and Subsonic API compatibility so any Subsonic client just works.

-The result is something that behaves like Spotify but the library is mine, the data stays local, and there are no ads, no algorithm, no “this song is no longer available in your region.”
-I’ve been building the library for a while now and it’s the service I’d miss most if the machine died.
+The result behaves like Spotify but the library is mine, the data stays local, and there are no ads, no algorithm, no “this song is no longer available in your region.”
+It’s the service I’d miss most if the machine died.
 Even more than Nextcloud, if I’m honest.